 Roll Out The Pastry and Assemble:

 - Dust the top of the pastry with flour and dust your rolling pin.
-Roll the dough to 1/8" (3mm) thick to about 13 1/2" - 14" round, flouring the work surface as needed to prevent sticking.
-Transfer the dough to a parchment lined sheet pan.Mound the blueberry mixture evenly in the center of the pastry leaving about 2" (5cm) boarder.
-Fold edges over the blueberries, overlapping and pleating the edges all the way around leaving the center open.
+Roll the dough to 1/8" (3mm) thick to about 13 - 14 inches round, flouring the work surface and rolling pin as needed to prevent sticking.
+Transfer the dough to a parchment lined sheet pan.Mound the blueberry mixture evenly in the center of the pastry leaving about 2 inch (5cm) boarder.
+Fold edges over the blueberries, overlapping and pleating the edges all the way around 7-8 times, leaving the center open.

 - Freeze the galette for at least 20 minutes while the oven preheats to 375F (190C).
 MAKE AHEAD TIP: The assembled galette can be frozen solid at this point.
 Simply allow it to freeze then wrap snugly in parchment and foil.
 Freeze for up to two weeks.
 When ready to bake, bake on a parchment lined sheet pan as indicated below.